The Mercedes-Benz M-Class ML 400 CDI is a suv powered by a diesel engine delivering 250 hp (184 kW).

 The Mercedes-Benz M-Class ML 400 CDI is equipped with a Automatic transmission.

-The Mercedes-Benz M-Class ML 400 CDI sends power through the ALL WHEEL DRIVE drivetrain.
+The Mercedes-Benz M-Class ML 400 CDI sends power through the AWD drivetrain.

 The Mercedes-Benz M-Class ML 400 CDI has a 3,996 cc engine with 8 cylinders.